dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    --apiserver-cert-extra-sans=127.0.0.1
    ```

-1. Execute the following commands to configure kubectl (also returned by
-   `kubeadm init`).

 1. Execute the commands to configure kubectl as returned by
    `kubeadm init`.
 Most likely they will be as follows: